JUXTAPID- lomitapide mesylate capsule

 5.1 Risk of Hepatotoxicity

-JUXTAPID can cause elevations in transaminases and hepatic steatosis, as described below [see Warnings and Precautions (5.2)].
-To what extent JUXTAPID-associated hepatic steatosis promotes the elevations in transaminases is unknown.
-Although cases of hepatic dysfunction (elevated transaminases with increase in bilirubin or INR) or hepatic failure have not been reported, there is concern that JUXTAPID could induce steatohepatitis, which can progress to cirrhosis over several years.
-The clinical studies supporting the safety and efficacy of JUXTAPID in HoFH would have been unlikely to detect this adverse outcome given their size and duration [see Clinical Studies (14)].
+JUXTAPID can cause elevations in transaminases and hepatic steatosis in adults and pediatric patients, as described below [see Warnings and Precautions (5.2)].
+JUXTAPID may induce steatohepatitis, which can progress to cirrhosis over several years.
+Clinical trials of JUXTAPID for HoFH would have been unlikely to detect this adverse outcome given their size and duration [see Clinical Studies (14)].

 Elevation of Transaminases